csgillespie/efficientR/main.md

 `rapply`   Recursively apply a function to a list
 `tapply`   Apply a function over a ragged array

-The `apply()` function is used to apply a function to the each row or column of a matrix.
+The `apply()` function is used to apply a function to each row or column of a matrix.
 In many data science problems, this is a common task.
-For example, to calculate the standard deviation of the row we have
+For example, to calculate the standard deviation of the rows we have

 ```r
 data("ex_mat", package="efficient")